GeoffroiB/bitburner-ts/README.md

 ## Features

-- [ ] Transpile .ts scripts to .ns scripts.
+- [x] Transpile .ts scripts to .ns scripts.
-- [ ] Push 1 script to in-game home server.
-- [ ] Push multiple scripts to in-game home server.
+- [x] Push multiple scripts to in-game home server.
-- [ ] Push scripts automatically by a file watcher.
+- [ ] Push scripts automatically using a file watcher.
-- [ ] Pull 1 script from in-game home server.
-- [ ] Pull multiple script from in-game home server.

 ## Setup

-Once this repository is cloned, go to its root directory and run npm install to install its dependencies.
+Once this repository is cloned, go to its root directory and run `npm install` to install its dependencies.

+Then, run `npm run setup` to transpile the .ts build scripts.
+This can only be done once, unless the .ts scripts are altered.

 Also, based on the file '.env.template', a file '.env' must be created, filled out and placed at the root of the project

 ## Usage

-> *TODO*
+To transpile all scripts in "/src", run `npm run transpile`.
+The resulting .js scripts are output to "/dist".

+To upload all scripts in "dist/", run `npm run upload`.
+The contents of "/dist" is representative of the layout of the uploaded files in the "home" in-game server.

-All NetScript declarations are included globally, therefore they don't need to be imported.
+All NetScript declarations are included globally, therefore they don't need to be imported, as the in-game editor does.

 ## License